MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/service-solution-case-study.md

 ﻿---
-title: Service the solution case study
+title: Case study of monitoring and servicing Dynamics 365 solutions
 description: Learn the importance of monitoring different aspects of the health of your Dynamics 365 services to ensure a healthy system.
 Being proactive to address any potential issues through monitoring.
 author: taksatoms
 ms.author: tsato